filakhtov/gentoo-use-docs/media-video/mpv.md

 This flag should normally be disabled, unless there is a need to perform debugging.

 ### drm
-Pass the `-Ddrm=enabled` and `-Dgbm=enabled` options to the Meson build script.
-Enable the `drm` video output driver that is using Kernel Mode Setting subpart of the Direct Rendering Manager to output decoded video frames and provide an ability to store decoded video frames in a GBM (Graphics Buffer Manager) buffer for subsequent rendering via the EGL API.
+Pass the `-Ddrm=enabled` option to the Meson build script.
+Enable the `drm` video output driver that is using Kernel Mode Setting subpart of the Direct Rendering Manager to output the decoded video frames.

 This flag should be enabled if there is a need to play videos without full-blown graphical environment, i.e. X or Wayland server.